nihonor/text-extractor/README.md

 # Printed Text Scanner (PyTesseract + PyQt5)

-Simple GUI application to load images or capture frames from a webcam, draw a rectangular ROI, and extract printed text using Tesseract OCR.
+Lightweight GUI to load images or capture webcam frames, draw a rectangular ROI, and extract printed text using Tesseract OCR.
+The app is implemented in a single script, `test.py`, using PyQt5 for the interface and OpenCV + pytesseract for image processing and OCR.

-This repository contains a single script, `test.py`, which implements a PyQt5-based interface and uses OpenCV + pytesseract for image processing and OCR.
+**Key features (as implemented in `test.py`):**

-**Features:**
+- **Load images** (PNG/JPG/JPEG/BMP) using a file dialog.
+Uses `cv2.imdecode` + `numpy.fromfile` to support long/Unicode paths on Windows.
-- Load images (PNG/JPG/BMP).
+- **Webcam support**: start/stop camera with `cv2.VideoCapture` and a `QTimer` to show live frames.
-- Start/stop webcam and capture frames.
+- **Drawable ROI**: click-and-drag on the image to draw a rectangular ROI.
+The `ImageLabel` class converts between display and image coordinates so the ROI maps correctly to the underlying image.
-- Draw a rectangular ROI on the image to limit OCR to a region.
+- **OCR with preprocessing**: selected region (or full image) is converted to grayscale, filtered with `cv2.bilateralFilter`, and binarized with `cv2.adaptiveThreshold` before calling Tesseract.
-- Run OCR and display recognized text in a side panel.
+- **Bounding boxes & overlays**: high-confidence OCR words are drawn as rectangles with text overlays on the image.
-- Show bounding boxes and text overlay on the image.
+- **Text output**: full OCR text is placed in the right-side text panel.
-- Save overlay image to disk.
+- **Save overlay**: save the current overlay image to disk (PNG) using `cv2.imencode` and `tofile`.

 **Requirements:**
 - Python 3.8+
-- Tesseract OCR installed and available on PATH (or provide explicit path)
+- A Tesseract OCR binary installed (and available on PATH, or set manually)
-- The following Python packages:
+- Python packages:
   - `PyQt5`
   - `opencv-python`
   - `pillow`